manifold-systems/manifold/docs/articles/manifold_series_1.md

 }
 ```

 Think of a type manifold as a new domain of types for the compiler to access.
-As such the Manifold framework serves as a gateway between
+As such the Manifold framework serves as
-javac and type manifolds effectively expanding Java's type system to include whole new domains of types.
-Any number of type
+a gateway between javac and type manifolds, effectively expanding Java's type system to include whole new domains of
-manifolds can operate in concert; they can also cooperate so that the code contributed from one can feed into the next and so on, forming a
+types.
+Any number of type manifolds can operate in concert; they can also cooperate so that the types contributed from
-type building pipeline.
+one can feed into the next and so on, forming a type building pipeline.

 <p><img src="http://manifold.systems/images/manifold_diagram.png" alt="echo method" width="60%" height="60%"/></p>